itpplasma/MEPHIT/README.md

 ```

 This copies the `<config>`, `<gfile>`, and other necessary files to each given `<working_directory>`.
 The `<config>` file and some sample gfiles can be taken from a list of templates `mephit_<gfile>.in` in the `data` directory, e.g. [`data/mephit_g33353.2335.in`](data/mephit_g33353.2335.in).
 Currently, only geometry files for ASDEX Upgrade and KiLCA (large aspect ratio) are available.

+Currently, profiles must be supplied by hand, e.g., by symbolic links, and file names are fixed: `n.dat`, `Te.dat`, `Ti.dat`, `Er.dat`.

 The config file `mephit.in` needs do be adapated for each simulation: